smartarch/ML-DEECo-replication-package/README.md

 ## Limitations and Threats to Validity

 We list the most important ones below.
-We organize the threats to validity based on the schema in~\cite{runeson_guidelines_2009}, where the validity classes are defined as follows:
+We organize the threats to validity based on the schema in [RH2009], where the validity classes are defined as follows:
  * construct validity,
  * internal validity,
  * external validity, and